-Verification of Eligibility (919) 877-9933 or (800) 426-8739
+Verification of Eligibility (919) 877-9933

 Call this number to verify eligibility for Plan benefits before the charge is incurred.

 Please read the sections Alternate Treatment and Predetermination of Benefits in the Dental Plan.
 You will need to follow these sections or reimbursement from the Plan may be reduced.